ydesta3/StalkFinance/README.md

 # StalkFinance

  **StalkFinance**: Allows users to see real time information about stocks and crypto regarding price, analysis, and financial statements in a timeline like feed that includes trending businesses, top day-gainers, and top digital currencies.
 StalkFinance also provides users a newsfeed to see relevant business-related news.
 The newsfeed also incorporates a personalized aspect to it as it curates the top of the feed to news related to stocks you've spent significant effort in knowing their details.
-Users can also search for all stock/digital curren fetchable from the data-source.
+Users can also search for all stock/digital currencies fetchable from the data-source.

 ### Stock/Crypto Feed Data
 **Yahoo Finance API/Seeking Alpha**